rjhowell44/node-cpu-metrics/README.md

   3. from the New Metrics dialog, select the metric to create (from the heap_metrics.csv file)
   4. select the `customize` button - see settings below for the two charts pictured above.

-*Note: This is a onetime setup for a parent branch only.
-After using `git branch`, pushing new result to the new branch will create a new Space with with all metric charts and settings from the parent branch
 <br>

 ![new-metric-dialog](images/new-metric-dialog.png)